32nd Air Refueling Squadron: World War I

-The squadron's origins begin on 19 May 1917, about a month after the United States' entry into World War I. On that date a group of recruits were organized at Kelly Field, Texas under the title of the Second Provisional Company, F. That was later changed to First Provisional Company E. At Kelly Field, the new Army recruits received basic military indoctrination by having drill in the mornings, then spending the balance of each day in the construction of facilities at the new camp, building roads, barracks and aircraft hangars in the afternoons.
+The squadron's origins date to 19 May 1917, about a month after the United States' entry into World War I. On that date a group of recruits were organized at Camp Kelly (later Kelly Field), Texas under the title of the Second Provisional Company F. That was later changed to First Provisional Company E. At Kelly Field, the new army recruits received basic military indoctrination by having drill in the mornings, then spending the balance of each day in the construction of facilities at the new camp, building roads, barracks and aircraft hangars in the afternoons.
 On 30 June the company was given the permanent designation of the 32d Aero Squadron.

 On 11 August, orders were received for the 32d to deploy to France.
 The 30th to 37th Aero Squadrons were sent as a group to Fort Totten, New York, and embarked on the RMS Baltic on 23 August for their trans-Atlantic voyage.
 They arrived on 15 September at Liverpool, England, where 50 men of the group were selected to remain to train for aircraft mechanic instruction with the Royal Air Force.
-The balance of the squadron were ordered to Le Harve, France, arriving on 18 September.
+The balance of the squadron were ordered to Le Havre, France, arriving on 18 September.
 There most of the men of the group were sent to various French aviation schools for training to maintain French aircraft.
-The remainder of the group was designated as the 32d Aero Squadron and sent to the new Issoudun Aerodrome in Central France.
+The remainder of the group was designated as the 32d Aero Squadron and sent to the new Issoudun Aerodrome in central France.
 There the squadron was engaged in construction activities, building roads, barracks and hangars for what was designated as the 3d Air Instructional Center.

 The 32d Aero Squadron remained at Issoudun Aerodrome for the balance of the war, engaging in construction activities at the facility as it grew and expanded.
 By the end of the war, the complex had grown to fifteen different airfields, all with support buildings and facilities.
 In November 1918, the 32d was reassigned to the Third Army Air Service, being moved to Trier Airdrome, in the Rhineland of Germany to repair the facility for use by the Air Service.
 In early January 1919, orders for demobilization were received and the squadron moved to a Base Port at Bordeaux, France for the return voyage back to the United States.
 It remained at the base camp until March, when it finally sailed for New York, arriving at Mitchel Field about 5 April.
 There the men of the 32d Aero Squadron were demobilized and returned to civilian life.
 The squadron was itself demobilized formally on 14 April 1919.